kukuu/AGILITY/technopedia-2.md

 7. Avoid useless meetings

 Meetings can be an incredible waste of time--the average professional wastes 3.8 hours in unproductive meetings each and every week.
 Create an agenda for your meetings and distribute it in advance.
 Invite only the people who really need to attend, start the meeting on time, and then end it as quickly as you possibly can.

+## Cloud Computing - Architecting for High Availability

+1. Design for Failure - Horizontal scaling : Elastic IPs, EBS, EC2, Cloud Watch

+2. Multiplle Availability Zones - Offset natural disaster (Low prone disaster zones)

+3. Scaling

+4. Loose Coupling

+5. Self Healing (Policy - Responsive to Peaks[Calculated and abrupt])

+## Functional and NFR (Non functional requirements)

+1. Functional

+Functional requirement (FR) focus on the behavioral aspects.

+2. NFR

+NFRs are the requirements defined to cover the operational aspects of a product or an app.

+Efficiency

+Portability

+security

+Reliability

+Usability

+## Cloud Architectures

+1. SaaS (Software as a Service) applications are designed for end-users, delivered over the web.

+SaaS is a software distribution model in which applications are hosted by a vendor or service provider and made available to customers over a network, typically the Internet.

+With Saas model you are provided with access to application softwares often referred to as on-demand softwares.
+You don't have to worry about the installation, setup and running of the application.
+Service provider will do that for you.
+You just have to pay and use it through some client.

+Example: Google Apps, Microsoft Office 365.

+2. PaaS

+PaaS (Platform as a Service) is the set of tools and services designed to make coding and deploying those applications quick and efficient over the Internet.

+The model is a category of cloud computing services that provides a platform allowing customers to develop, run, and manage web applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app - via the browser.

+Examples: AWS Elastic Beanstalk, Windows Azure, Heroku, Force.com, Google App Engine, and Apache Stratos.
+IaaS (Infrastructure as a Service), is the hardware and software that powers it all – servers, storage, networks, operating system.

+3. IaaS

+IaaS provides you the computing infrastructure, physical or (quite often) virtual machines and other resources like virtual-machine disk image library, block and file-based storage, firewalls, load balancers, IP addresses, virtual local area networks etc.

+Examples: Amazon EC2, Windows Azure, Rackspace, Google Compute Engine.
+Additional points to note:

+AWS(Amazon web services) is a complete suite which involves a whole bunch of useful web services.
+Most popular are EC2 and S3 and they belong to IaaS s

+Windows Azure is both a PaaS and IaaS.

+## Continuous Integration and Continuous Delivery

+1. Maintain a code repository.

+2. Automate your build.

+3. Make your build self-testing.

+4. Daily commits to the baseline by everyone on the team.

+5. Every commit (to the baseline) should be built.

+6. Keep your builds fast.

+7. Clone the production environment and test there.